 Tie together multiple rooms & areas of the house

 Imagine cooking a nice dinner in your kitchen and venturing 10 feet away and you’re in the comfort of your living room.
 This is how an open concept floor plan can affect the style of your home: by connecting each and every room so that there is a nice flow from one area to the next.
 The kitchen and living room are one the most popular combinations in an open floor plan, as they are almost always paired together in any one home.
 However, other options can include the master bedroom and a sitting area right outside that connects the room to the stairwell.
 Immediately, it takes little to not time to transition from one room to the next.

 Eliminate Dead Space with an open concept floor plan

 What if you could have less of what you don’t use and more space for the rooms you really live in?
 By combining multiple areas of your home, an open concept plan can eliminate that extra dead space that goes unnoticed in your home and acts more as an eye-sore.

-It creates indoor-outdoor appeal for your home
+Create indoor-outdoor appeal for your home

 Not only does an open concept floor plan combine spaces within your home, it also creates flow between the inside and outside of your home.

-It puts a lot of emphasis on the little things
+Place emphasis on the little things

 Details matter.
 The materials and fixtures you choose are the finishing touches to your open concept floor plan, but how do you know what fits your space?
 Some examples of what to choose from include, but are not limited to: